 8 Tips to Prepare for Freshman Orientation

 Freshman orientation programs vary widely among colleges.
 Some schools provide a one-day crash course in campus life; other schools invite students to a week-long schedule of activities just before the school year begins.
-Additionally, some schools may be holding their entire orientation virtually, while some may have a mix of in-person and online activities.
-No matter what’s in store for your orientation, keep these tips in mind to get the most out of the experience.
+Additionally, some schools may be holding their entire orientation online, while some may have a mix of in-person and virtual activities.
+No matter what’s in store for your orientation, keep these tips in mind to maximize the experience.

 1. Understand the benefits of freshman orientation